 On the second night of staying at Dove Cottage, I was awoken at a dark hour by a strange noise.
 My heavy eyelids flicked open suddenly.
 At first I assumed the noise to be from the owner.
 It didn't, however, take me long to realise the noise was coming from inside the room.

 'Who's there?'
 I tried to shout, but my words came out scratchy.
 Timid.
 So I listened.
 Moonlight shone into my room and provided me only enough light to see shapes and shadows.
 It soon dawned on me that I shouldn't have been able to see any light – the curtains around my bed had been opened while I slept.
 The candle on my bedside table had extinguished.
-Smoke flowed silkily into the air, revealing it had recently been snuffed out.
+Smoke flowed silkily into the air.

 Silence now reigned in the empty room.
 As I clutched the bed sheets closer to my breast, I kept listening.
 I hoped for some kind of rational explanation.
 My tainted mind conjured fantasies of ghouls and goblins.
 Time passed as I thought more deeply, and I laughed at the absurdity.
 The laughter helped to alleviate my spirit.